Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: INTRODUCTION

-In this work, we formulate the glider navigation planning problem as a stochastic shortest-path Markov Decision Process in which dives correspond to discrete decision steps and transitions are impacted by uncertainty in the currents and glider motion.
+In this work, we formulate the glider navigation planning problem as a Markov Decision Process (MDP) in which dives correspond to actions, and in which transitions capture uncertainty in the ocean currents and glider motion.
 Our approach combines a computationally efficient physics-based simulator that generates possible post-dive states with an online sample-based Monte Carlo Tree Search planner.
-These components are integrated in the \textit{\syslong (\sysshort)} system, which enables online, closed-loop replanning at every surfacing.
-We evaluate the approach in simulation and two long-term field trials in the North Sea totalling approximately $3$ months and $1000$ km of autonomous operation (a photograph from a preliminary deployment is shown in Figure~\ref{fig:glider_picture}).
-The results demonstrate improved efficiency relative to standard navigation.
-To our knowledge, our work is the most extensive fully autonomous field evaluation of online glider navigation planning to date.
+These components are integrated in the \textit{\syslongul (\sysshort)} system, which enables online, closed-loop replanning at every surfacing.

+\sysshort{} was used to conduct two operational deployments in the North Sea towards refining weather forecasts and understanding the environmental impact of offshore wind farms.
+Our field evaluation, which exceeded $3$ months and $1000$ km in total, represents the most extensive fully autonomous deployment of online glider navigation planning to date.
+Results from the field evaluation and simulations demonstrate improved efficiency relative to the standard navigation approach.

 Our contributions are as follows: